 Learn from our experts: APMA spokesperson Jane Andersen, DPM, joined the Association of Diabetes Care and Education Specialists' podcast, The Huddle, speaking on the importance of diabetes care by a podiatrist.
 Listen here!
 APMA Trustee David Alper, DPM, shared his advice with a patient in an interviewproduced by the American Diabetes Association.

 Join the Conversation: Follow us on Twitter, Facebook, and LinkedIn to hear more about topics related to diabetes and foot health year-round.
-Don't forget to mention APMA or use the hashtags #KeepYourAppointment #KeepYourFeet!
+Don't forget to mention APMA or use the hashtag #ItsTime!

-For APMA Members, State Components, and Affiliated Organizations
+For APMA Members, Component Societies, and Affiliated Organizations

-Individual members and practices can make use of the resources in our digital toolkit to promote their expertise and educate current and prospective patients.
-These downloadable resources include social media posts, a press release, a feature story, social media graphics and logos, a tip sheet, physician referral letter, and a special edition ofFootprints.
+Individual members and practices can make use of the resources in our digital tool kit to promote their expertise and educate current and prospective patients.
+These downloadable resources include social media posts, a press release, logos, a physician referral letter, and a special edition ofFootprints.
 Check back for more resources throughout the month of November.

 Note: Members in New York should contact NYSPMA Executive Director Dan Klinefor materials customized to your needs.